Lilla-Kavecsanszki/EarthAlchemyNaturals/README.md

 ### Agile Methodology

 In this project Github issues were used to create the User stories and groupped into Epics, Milestones in a Github Project.
 This served as the Agile tool.
 The issues' development was managed through a Kanban board.
-Currently, all the issues have been marked as "Done”.
+Currently all the issues are marked as "Done" except for issue #42, which is labeled as 'Could have" and "Won't be included this time - next sprint", aligned with the MoSCoW prioritization, indicating that this feature is desirable but not critical for the current sprint.

 For easy access, you can find the Epics, Issues/ User Stories with their Acceptance Criteria and Kanban board [HERE](https://github.com/users/Lilla-Kavecsanszki/projects/6).